Netflix has responded to concerns from mental health experts over its teen suicide drama “13 Reasons Why” by adding more warnings to the show.

 The National Association of School Psychologists in the US said in a statement last month they “do not recommend that vulnerable youth, especially those who have any degree of suicidal ideation, watch this series.”

-“Research shows that exposure to another person’s suicide, or to graphic or sensationalised accounts of death, can be one of the many risk factors that youth struggling with mental health conditions cite as a reason they contemplate or attempt suicide,” they said.
+“Research shows that exposure to another person’s suicide, or to graphic or sensationalised accounts of death, can be one of the many risk factors that youth struggling with mental health conditions cite as a reason they contemplate or attempt teen suicide,” they said.

 Australian mental health organisation headspace said last month they’d had a growing number of calls and emails directly related to the show since its debut.